Visa Platinum benefits

 While all Visa credit cards include features such as global acceptance and support for lost or stolen cards, Visa Platinum cards offer you even more premium perks and benefits.
 A Visa Platinum card could give you more points per $1 spent, access to pre-sale ticket offers or even hotel upgrades (among other things).

 Platinum cards also usually have higher annual fees than regular cards, which means it's important to make sure you get enough value from the perks to justify the costs.

-What benefits, rewards and privileges can I get with a Visa Platinum credit card?
+What benefits can I get with a Visa Platinum credit card?